 - If you have contributed any ports where you had to make FreeBSD-specific changes, send your patches back to the original authors (this will make your life easier when they bring out the next version).

 - Get copies of formal standards like POSIX®.
 Compare FreeBSD’s behavior to that required by the standard.
 If the behavior differs, particularly in subtle or obscure corners of the specification, send in a PR about it.
 If you are able to, figure out how to fix it and include a patch in the PR.
-If you think the standard is wrong, ask the standards body to consider the question.

 1.2 Working Through the PR Database